William John Ross was born in Ireland circa 1858/91,2,3,4to parents William Ross and Mary Gordon5,6.

-We also know that he was a commissionaire from 02 April 1884 to 27 April 1891.17 He worked as a commissionaire for the Clan Line starting in July 1885 and continued working there, as an office porter, until he retired in 1931.20
+We also know that he was a commissionaire from 02 April 1884 to 27 April 1891.17 The role of the Commissionaires was to provide work for those leaving the army, and they did so.
+William worked as a commissionaire for the Clan Lines starting in July 1885 and continued working there, after leaving the Commissionaires, as an office porter, until he retired in 1931.20

 By the time he married his wife Alice Halliday in 18865, he was living on Regent Street in Glasgow, very near George Square.
 He was working for the Corp of Commissionaires and living at their housing.
 During that time, George square was surrounded by Georgian townhouses and was a mercantile centre and a public space.
 Perhaps that is where he first met Alice, as she was living just down the street.
 They were married at her place of residence by the banns of the Scottish Free Church.

-William’s father was an agricultural labourer5; however, William, knowing how to read and write, was able to become a commissionaire and subsequently office porter for the Clan Line shipping offices in Glasgow.
+William lists his father as an agricultural labourer on his marriage license.5 William was able to learn to read and write (the public school system in Ireland started in 1831), and he was able to become a commissionaire and subsequently office porter for the Clan Line shipping offices in Glasgow.
 He was doing this work when he married and continued until he retired1,2,3.
-Descriptions of occupations during that time period indicate that he was first a commissionaire then an office porter.

 William and Alice continued to live in Glasgow and Rutherglen throughout their married lives.
 During this time they had eight children, three girls and five boys1,2,3.
 One son, Halliday, died tragically within 2 weeks after he was born having a bout of meningitis9.
 Another son, James died at 17 from bronchial pneumonia10.
 The remaining three boys.
 Willie, George and Charles, all lived to be married and have children, and all worked in the shipping industry according to family information.
 Shipbuilding and marine engineers were the what Glasgow was most famous for during that period14.